hisham-maged10/Building-Linux-From-Scratch/README.md

 > ___Kernel___
 > is just a low-level software that is loaded by the bootloader during the boot process in RAM
 > whose responsibility is to provide an interface between Software running in user-space and
-> your hardware, satisfying its requests, where the Kernel does The management of Memory, I/O requests, I/O devices, System Calls and I/O Access for drivers software
+> your hardware, satisfying its requests, where the Kernel does The management of Processes, Memory, I/O requests, I/O devices, System Calls and I/O Access for drivers software
 > to interact with with their corresponding physical devices and the kernel is also responsible to continue with the boot process once loaded in memory

 After knowing that Linux is just a kernel, then what is a Linux operating System ?